-Depreciation and amortization for the year ended December 31, 2022 was largely consistent with the year ended December 25, 2021, decreasing \$0.1 million, or 0.5%, to \$20.2 million during the year ended December 31, 2022, compared to \$20.3 million for the year ended December 25, 2021.
+Depreciation and amortization for the year ended January 6, 2024 was largely consistent with the year ended December 31, 2022, decreasing \$0.1 million, or 0.3%, to \$20.2 million during the year ended January 6, 2024, compared to \$20.2 million for the year ended December 31, 2022.

-Interest expense
+Interest expense, net

-Interest expense increased \$3.3 million, or 16.5%, to \$23.6 million during the year ended December 31, 2022, compared to \$20.3 million for the year ended December 25, 2021.
-The increase in interest expense was primarily due to higher average principal balances and interest rates on outstanding debt during the year ended December 31, 2022.
-This increase was largely offset by a lower loss on debt extinguishment in fiscal year 2022 of \$2.0 million compared to a loss on debt extinguishment of \$6.3 million in fiscal year 2021.
+Interest expense, net increased \$3.1 million, or 13.0%, to \$26.7 million during the year ended January 6, 2024, compared to \$23.6 million for the year ended December 31, 2022.
+The increase in interest expense was primarily due to higher average principal balances and interest rates on outstanding debt during the year ended January 6, 2024.
+This increase was partially offset by a \$2.0 million loss on debt extinguishment recognized during the year ended December 31, 2022 resulting from the repayment of our previous term loan in connection with the securitization transaction completed during that period as well as an increase in interest income from the Company's short-term investments during the year ended January 6, 2024.

-Other Expense
+Other (Income) Expense

-We recognized expense of \$56.2 million during the year ended December 31, 2022 related to the remeasurement of our TRA liability.
-This charge was primarily driven by the release of the valuation allowance against our deferred tax assets.
-During the year ended December 25, 2021 we recognized \$0.2 million in expense related to the remeasurement of our TRA liability.
+We recognized income of \$0.4 million during the year ended January 6, 2024 primarily related to the remeasurement of our TRA liability.
+During the year ended December 31, 2022 we recognized \$56.2 million in expense related to the remeasurement of our TRA liability which primarily driven by the release of the valuation allowance against our deferred tax assets in the prior fiscal year.

-Income Tax Expense
+Income Tax Expense (Benefit)

-We recognized an income tax benefit of \$53.2 million during the year ended December 31, 2022, compared to \$0.1 million in income tax expense for the year ended December 25, 2021, a decrease of \$53.3 million or 46,758.8%.
-The income tax benefit recognized in fiscal year 2022 differs from the federal statutory income tax rate primarily due to the release of the valuation allowance against the

-Company's deferred tax assets.
-Other drivers of the effective tax rate include non-taxable income attributable to non-controlling interest, the tax receivable agreement and the tax effects of stock compensation.
+We recognized an income tax expense of \$6.2 million during the year ended January 6, 2024, compared to \$53.2 million in income tax benefit for the year ended December 31, 2022, an increase of \$59.4 million or 111.7%.
+The income tax expense recognized in fiscal year 2023 differs from the federal statutory income tax rate primarily due to state income taxes, noncontrolling interests, and the tax effects of the tax receivable agreement.
+The income tax benefit recognized in fiscal year 2022 differs from the federal statutory income tax benefit recognized in fiscal year 2022 differs from the federal statutory income tax benefit recognized in fiscal year 2022 differs from the federal statutory income tax rate primarily due to the release of the valuation allowance against the Company's deferred tax assets.
+Other drivers of the 2022 effective tax rate include non-taxable income attributable to noncontrolling interests, the tax receivable agreement and the tax effects of stock compensation.

-We estimate that in future annual periods, our blended statutory tax rate, prior to valuation allowance consideration, will be approximately 18% of EWC Ventures income or loss before income taxes.
-This estimated blended statutory tax rate is based on the current capital structure, excludes discrete or other rate impacting adjustments which may impact the company's income tax provision in the future and is based on our blended federal and state statutory tax rates reduced to exclude our non-taxable noncontrolling interest percentage.
-We expect this estimated blended statutory tax rate to increase as EWC Ventures Units and the corresponding shares of Class B common stock are exchanged for shares of Class A common stock because our nontaxable noncontrolling interest.
+We estimate that in future annual periods, our blended statutory tax rate, prior to valuation allowance consideration, will be approximately 21% of EWC Ventures income or loss before income taxes.
+This estimated blended statutory tax rate is based on the current capital structure, excludes discrete or other rate impacting adjustments which may impact the company's income tax provision in the future and is based on our blended federal and state statutory tax rates reduced to exclude our non-taxable noncontrolling interests percentage.
+We expect this estimated blended statutory tax rate to increase as EWC Ventures Units and the corresponding shares of Class B common stock are exchanged for shares of Class A common stock because our nontaxable noncontrolling interests earnings will decrease.